 Today, Donald Trump is far more dangerous than Bumbling

-Boris ever was, and far more dangerous than he was during his previous term
+Boris ever was, and far more dangerous than during his previous term

 of office as president.
 Interestingly, these two men are of German extraction.
 In